nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

         1       all
         1       fastqc
         2
-This was a dry-run (flag -n).
+This was a dry-run (flag --dryrun).
 The order of jobs does not reflect the order of execution.
 ```

 The output confirms that the workflow will run one sample (`count 1`) through `jobs fastqc`